 Your Golden Triangle

 What information will you place in the golden triangle?

 If you have a bit of extra white space on your resume (usually due to a lack of relevant work experience) you should focus on your school experience.
 List the accomplishments you have achieved during your time at university: Teacher Assistantships, Projects, Lab Work, Courses Completed, Scholarships, Club Memberships, etc.

 Your job is to create a story for your audience.
 Make sure you are answering who you are and why you are a great fit for this position within both the resume and cover letter or statement of intent.
 Every paragraph in your cover letter and every bullet point in your resume should be there for a reason.
 Take a look at your past and current experience and match it up to what the company is looking for.

-Many students ask if they should include their mission experience and the very clear answer is "it depends."
-Like everything else in your resume, your mission must be there to tell a story and link directly to the current job for which you are applying.
+Many students ask if they should include their religious volunteer or mission experience and the very clear answer is "it depends."
+Like everything else in your resume, your experience must be there to tell a story and link directly to the current job for which you are applying.
 BYU Career Services has an excellent handout which helps job and grad school candidates work church service into “transferable skills.”

 Look at each of your bullet points.
 Do they begin with a verb-first phrase?
 After you have revised your verb-first phrases you need to look closely at the information you are providing your readers.
 You should move from task-oriented phrases to phrases which provide quantifiable data, indicate the motivation behind the task, and show the impact on others.

 Tested operating systems

 Tested 5 operating systems daily

 Tested 5 operating systems daily to minimize errors for customers